 People living with HIV are much more likely to become sick with tuberculosis (TB).
 TB is one of the leading causes of death among people living with HIV.

 Untreated TB infection can quickly progress to TB disease in people with HIV.
-And without treatment, TB disease can progress from sickness to death.
+Without treatment, TB disease can progress from sickness to death.
 Early detection and treatment is critical.

 Is It TB?